 3. For an unconditional guaranteed basic income

 Because a citizen’s dignity does not vary with the level of public deficit or the note given by any rating agency, everyone has an inalienable right to a sufficient income to live modestly but with dignity.
 This is why we require the set-up of a universal guaranteed basic income, with no condition of income, gender, age, status or else, and combinable with any other income source.
 The funding, amount and accompanying policies will have to be democratically debated and defined.

 4. Currency-based slavery : stop!

-Arising from the same founding principle of equality, we state that nobody has the right to print money unless it benefits the citizens directly.
+Arising from the same founding principle of equality, we state that nobody has the right to print money unless it benefits all the citizens directly.
 Currency is not a commodity, it comes from an agreement between the citizens and the State, and no one may break it with impunity by creating money for their own benefit (whether it is central bank money or money-debt).

 Thus, we demand the abrogation of the 123th article of the Treaty of Lisbon to allow the state to issue money to finance investments democratically considered useful, or better, the distribution of a universal dividend [fr] (i.e. create money to finance the basic income previously discussed).
 This claim must be negotiated at the European level and implies the creation of a second currency or the abandonment of the euro if the talks were to fail.
 Pending the implementation of such reforms, we refuse to use their « money » as much as possible by creating ourselves a monetary system that respects the equality of citizens.